att/rcloud/README.md

 ## Install Zig

+NOTE: this step can be skipped if you use the [Docker Compose](#quick-start-docker-compose) build instead.

 The build system requires Zig version 0.14.0 or later.
 You can download it from [Ziglang](https://ziglang.org/) or use the provided download script which is used to build our Docker container.